lusignan/Nord-RStudio/README.md

 # Compatability
 This theme is compatible with RStudio 1.2.
-Some of the UI theming doesn't yet work for RStudio 1.3
+I've uploaded a version with the conflicts from RStudio 1.3 fixed but some of the buttons have a white border/shadow that I haven't solved yet.

 # Installation
 To install, run the following in your RStudio console: